-- 24-hour mean ABPM, which further demonstrated that lorundrostat provides both central and nighttime BP reduction; - High Selectivity: Phase 1 and Phase 2 clinical data demonstrated high aldosterone selectivity with no cortisol suppression and no incidence of adrenal insufficiency, as anticipated by the 374 to 1 inhibitory effect on the CYP11B2 enzyme compared to the CYP11B1 enzyme, which is responsible for synthesizing cortisol; - Optimal Half-Life: A majority of our clinical trial subjects maintained a serum potassium in the normal range.
+24-hour mean ambulatory blood pressure monitoring (ABPM), which further demonstrated that lorundrostat provides both central and nighttime BP reduction;

+- High Selectivity: Phase 1 and Phase 2 clinical data demonstrated high aldosterone selectivity with no cortisol suppression and no incidence of adrenal insufficiency, as anticipated by the 374 to 1 inhibitory effect on the CYP11B2 enzyme compared to the CYP11B1 enzyme, which is responsible for synthesizing cortisol; - Optimal Half-Life: A majority of our clinical trial subjects maintained a serum potassium in the normal range.
 There were modest incidences of hyperkalemia requiring dose adjustment or discontinuation.
-Six subjects experienced transient elevated serum potassium greater than 6.0 mmol/L, none of which were considered an SAE and all rapidly resolved after discontinuation or dose adjustment.
+Six subjects experienced transient elevated serum potassium greater than 6.0 mmol/L, none of which were considered a serious adverse effect (SAE) and all rapidly resolved after discontinuation or dose adjustment.
 One of the events was assessed as erroneous due to sample misprocessing.
 Lorundrostat's observed 10 to 12 hour half-life may be viewed more favorably by physicians compared to compounds with longer half-lives, which may have greater risk of sustained potassium elevation; and - Convenient Dosing and Well Tolerated: Target-HTN demonstrated clinically meaningful results on a once-daily dosing regimen.
 Furthermore, lorundrostat was well-tolerated.